pelias/documentation/place.md

 * layer - the type of place, such as a venue, address, or country.
 * id - the identification number of the item

-If you have all of those, join them together with semicolons and pass them in with the `ids` parameter.
+If you have all those, join them together with semicolons and pass them in with the `ids` parameter.

 For example, this `/place` query looks up the Eiffel Tower in OpenStreetMap (OSM):